Key Points

 UKVI · Home Office Route ASingapore

-ICA · MOM Route BNew Zealand
+ICA · MOM Case-by-caseNew Zealand

 Pricing for Birth Acceptance Certificate

-7 Common Questions About Birth Acceptance Certificate Authentication
+9 Common Questions About Birth Acceptance Certificate Authentication

-Frequently Asked QuestionsThe Birth Acceptance Certificate is most commonly needed for USCIS Green Card filings, and clients face several recurring questions: distinguishing it from the family register, parental proxy procurement, children born overseas, the difference from a hospital-issued "Birth Certificate," and country-specific translation requirements.
-Below are seven of the most common questions we receive, along with practical guidance.
+Frequently Asked QuestionsBirth Acceptance Certificate requests often involve several recurring questions: written document review, distinguishing it from the family register, proxy procurement, children born overseas, the difference from a hospital-issued "Birth Certificate," country-specific translation requirements, and timing review.
+Below are nine questions we receive, along with practical guidance.

 Should I get the family register or the Birth Acceptance Certificate?